 Skip to content

-7 Things a Landlord Can Do to Get the Most Rent in Boston
+8 Things a Landlord Can Do to Get the Most Rent in Boston

-Upgrade the interior
+1. Upgrade the Interior.

-As a landlord, it is time you faced the real estate music.
-Start putting money into your apartment to allow it to compete in the open marketplace.
-The bottom line is that you may need to change of some of your thinking on how your apartment looks.
-You need to go explore leading apartment rental websites and see what you are up against.
 Simply saying to yourself “well it has always rented before” doesn’t apply to today’s market.
 Perhaps you haven’t upgraded the property in over a decade and everything about it screams “outdated.”
 Time often goes by quickly for landlords.
 It is not uncommon to lose track of when the last time they put some working capital into their apartments.
+The problem can become especially acute when you have had several long term renters for five years or greater and a lot of wear or tear can slowly occur with a low turnover apartment.
+It’s time look at every aspect of your apartment and what can be done to win.

 Boston upgraded interior space

-Every day matters to get the best possible rent in Boston
+Every day matters to get the best possible rent in Boston.

 Seek the advice of professional apartment rental experts that have been in thousands of units.
+Always seek real estate companies that have their own private property owner portals where you can log in yourself and get real time pricing updates on how your apartment stacks up against the competition.
 Real estate agents that have the largest real time apartment databases can give you the most professional rental comparisons thanks to real- time rental data.
 There is also a huge difference in accuracy of pricing between residential real estate offices that primarily do sales vs. rentals.
-When in doubt ask how many apartment rentals they have in their database and how many apartments they have rented during this pandemic.

 Renovated Kitchen